 Accidents involving rideshares are often particularly complex.
 Several factors must be considered when determining liability, including when and how the driver was working for the rideshare service.
 If you were injured in an accident involving a rideshare driver, you could be unsure about how to proceed with a personal injury suit, given the many parties involved.

-A Hempstead Uber and Lyft ridesharing accident lawyer at Friedman & Simon, L.L.P., will determine who is liable for the accident and help you build a case to pursue compensation.
+A Hempstead car accident lawyer at Friedman & Simon, L.L.P., will determine who is liable for the accident and help you build a case to pursue compensation.

 Contact our office today for a free consultation at (516) 932-0400.

 - Negligence in a No-Fault State

 - When the Rideshare Driver Is Liable

 - Friedman & Simon, L.L.P.
 Will Be with You Throughout the Case

 Depending on the state where you were involved in an accident, the state’s fault laws will determine which insurance provider will be responsible for compensation.
 New York is a no-fault state, which means that an accident victim will pursue, in most cases, medical expenses and lost earnings caused by the car accident through the auto insurance coverage of the vehicle they were in.

 Sometimes, insurance coverage is not enough to compensate an injured party for what they suffered.
 Depending on the kinds of injuries you experienced, making a claim or filing a personal injury suit to recover damages beyond what no-fault will cover, could be an option, as compensation from such a claim or lawsuit could cover:

 - Physical therapy expenses

 - Impaired or diminished quality of life